 - Migrate from a static A/B/n approach to a flexible platform that can automatically fine-tune every element in order to maximize value.

-- Gain full control over every piece of data in real time, allowing for better, more effective data-driven decisions.
+- Gain full control over every piece of data in real-time, allowing for better, more effective data-driven decisions.

 - Run complicated optimization initiatives with minimum need for IT, even when setting up complex experiments in ever-changing dynamic environments.

 Armed with the right set of tools and testing models, marketers can harness the power of data to leverage historical and behavioral data per user, ultimately leading to more successful optimization initiatives.
-Take a look at our dynamic experiments page to dive deeper into our unique solution.